ISGNeuroTeam/smallplugin-sdk/README.md

 ## Deployment

-Then your extension is ready you can deploy as a part of the **SMaLL Plugin Core**.
+Then your extension is ready you can deploy it as a part of the **SMaLL Plugin Core**.
 See the "Extensions deployment" section of **SMaLL Plugin Core** README.md file.

 ## Built With